KADZ: History

-On May 18, 1960, the Federal Communications Commission (FCC) issued a Construction Permit to John Buchanan, trading as the Satellite Center Radio Company, for 1550 AM in Arvada, which selected the call letters KBRB.
+On May 18, 1960, the Federal Communications Commission (FCC) issued a construction permit to John Buchanan, trading as the Satellite Center Radio Company, for 1550 AM in Arvada, Colorado, which selected the call sign KBRB.

 The station had not yet been built when Denver Area Broadcasters, owned by Frances C. Gaguine and Bernice Schwartz, acquired the construction permit the next year.
 Taking its new call letters from the name of the licensee, KDAB signed on the air on January 9, 1962, broadcasting as a 10,000-watt daytime radio station.
 In early 1965, the station moved from Top 40 music to easy listening.

 A June 1965 storm flooded the transmitter site along the banks of the South Platte River and washed away KDAB's transmitter, transmitter building and tower, forcing the station off the air for a number of weeks.
 The initial temporary 250-watt transmitter burned out quickly, requiring a 5 kW transmitter to be procured.

 That fall the station rebranded as KQXI, with the new call letters taking effect on September 27, 1965.
 Richard P. McKee bought into the station in 1967, but Schwartz acquired the other two partners' stakes in KQXI two years later and reorganized her holding as Media Enterprizes, Inc., in 1970.
 Schwartz relocated the studio and transmitter to a new site in Englewood in 1974.
 During much of this time, KQXI was constantly changing its format.
 On June 1, 1970, it switched from country to gospel music, avoiding competition with a 24-hour station that had flipped to country.

 KQXI, along with Bernice's other radio holdings, was folded into the group owned by her husband, Harold S. Schwartz and Associates, which primarily consisted of stations running religious programming.
 In 1986, the entire Schwartz chain was sold to BDG Enterprises, in a deal worth $9.1 million; BDG's principals were Burt W. Kaufman and George Spicer, the president and general manager of Schwartz station KXEG in Phoenix.
 KQXI was able to add nighttime service with 166 watts during the ownership of BDG, which changed its name to Radio Property Ventures.